spiral/docs/components/views.md

 The code above is exactly the same as the short 'render' method.
 However it gives us the ability to manipulate the View class before rendering.
 Spiral provides us with the ability to register additional engines associated with a specified file extension and/or custom view rendered which can be very useful in some cases.

 ## View Namespaces
-One of the core ideas of ViewManager is to store view filenames into multiple locations aggregated by namespace.
-While rendering/compilation phase ViewManager will walk though every namespace directory until view file not found.
-View file identified purelly by it's name, when extension used to locate what rendering/compilation engine to be used.
-Let's look into our view configuration to check how namespaces defined:
+One of the core tenets of ViewManager is to aggregate and store view filenames into multiple locations by namespace. rendering/compilation phase ViewManager will walk though every namespace directory until view file is not found.
+View file is identified only by it's name.
+You can use an extension to locate what rendering/compilation engine to use.
+Let's look at our view configuration to check how the namespaces should defined:

 ```php
 'namespaces'   => [